mckaymadsen/cs201_project/README.md

 ## Dataset

-The specific dataset used can be downloaded from the following link: LINK HERE
+The specific dataset used can be downloaded from the following link (hosted on UA Box): [LINK HERE](https://alabama.box.com/s/3nfuwbggvmhfvruze87fqa7i2soh8mon)

 This datset combines the "basic" and "ratings" datasets found on IMDB's website.